nagasudhirpulla/taming_python/blog/skills/flask_url_variables.md

 <hr/>

 * In this post we will learn how to extract parameters from URLs in flask server end points
-* The url parameters can be
+* The URL parameters can be extracted from the URL path and URL query

 ## hosting static files
 * Static files can be stored in a folder named "static" in the same folder as the server python file